WiziShop/ng-wizi-bulma/README.md

 @import '~bulma/bulma';
 ```

-Import the module into your app module:
+Import the `NwbModule` and `BrowserAnimationsModule` into your app module:

 ````

 import {ApplicationRef, NgModule} from '@angular/core';
 import {BrowserModule} from '@angular/platform-browser';
+import {BrowserAnimationsModule} from '@angular/platform-browser/animations';
 import {HttpModule} from '@angular/http';
 import {FormsModule} from '@angular/forms';